finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String code = "code_example"; // String | The code of the  Portfolio.
     String returnScope = "returnScope_example"; // String | The scope of the Returns.
     String returnCode = "returnCode_example"; // String | The code of the Returns.
-    String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to delete the Returns.
+    String recipeIdScope = "recipeIdScope_example"; // String | The Recipe Scope for getting the fx rates String recipeIdCode = "recipeIdCode_example"; // String | The Recipe Code for getting the fx rates String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to delete the Returns.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The end date from which to delete the Returns String compositeMethod = "compositeMethod_example"; // String | The method used to calculate the Portfolio performance:              Equal/Asset.